 - When leaving the special collections reading room, the studied material must always be returned to the designated shelf (National Collection) or to the reading room attendant (other material).
 Material to be returned to the collections must always be returned to the attendant.

-- Any material taken out of the room must be presented to the attendant (books, notes, etc.).
+- Any item leaving the room must be presented to the attendant (books, notes, etc.).

-- The original of a microfilmed, digitised or facsimiled work will not be provided for use without a special permission from the person in charge of the relevant collection.
+- The original material which has been microfilmed or digitised will not be delivered without a permission from the person in charge of the collection in question.

-- The special collections reading room attendant may provide other instructions relating to use of the reading room or handing of the material.
-Visitors to the special collections reading room must follow these instructions.
+- The special collections reading room attendant can give other instructions relating to use of the reading room or handling of the material.
+Visitors to the special collections reading room must follow the instructions given by the attendant.